 While offering these benefits can be expensive, they don't have to be.
 We'll discuss affordable ways to offer these essential benefits to your team.

-One of the most significant barriers to offering health insurance for small to medium-sized employers is the rising cost of traditional group health insurance.
-While group health insurance may not be affordable to every organization, quality alternatives exist.
+One of the most significant barriers to offering health insurance for small to medium-sized employers is the rising cost of traditional employer-sponsored plans.
+While group health insurance plans may be too costly for some organizations, other options exist for affordable coverage.

 Three of the most popular types of HRAs are:

-- Available for organizations of all sizes that want to customize their benefit with eligible employee classes and no allowance caps.
+- Individual coverage HRA (ICHRA): The ICHRA is available for organizations of all sizes that want to customize their benefit with eligible employee classes and no allowance caps.
 Employees must have an individual health insurance plan with minimum essential coverage (MEC) to participate in an ICHRA.

-- A GCHRA integrates with your existing group health insurance policy.
-This gives you an affordable way to extend your existing health benefits.
+- Group coverage HRA (GCHRA): A GCHRA, also known as an integrated HRA, integrates with your existing group health insurance policy.
+This gives you an affordable way to extend your existing health benefits by reimbursing employees for expenses not fully covered by the group plan.

 If you have employees who receive advance premium tax credits or you want to offer a health benefit to 1099 contractors, a health employee stipend might be right for you.
 A health stipend allows you to offer employees a monthly allowance for health and wellness-related expenses.
 However, stipends are taxable for both the employer and the employee.

-With both HRAs and stipends, you can provide a health benefit that fits your budget.
+With HRAs and stipends, you can provide affordable health coverage options that fit your budget.

-For example, with a wellness stipend, you can reimburse your employees for their wellness expenses, such as gym memberships, wellness mobile apps, yoga classes, and home exercise equipment up to their available allowance.
+For example, with a wellness stipend, you can reimburse your employees for wellness services like gym memberships, wellness mobile apps, yoga classes, and home exercise equipment up to their available allowance.

-This gives your employees more freedom to use their benefits on the needs and activities of their choice, rather than being forced into a one-size fits all benefits program.
+This gives your employees more freedom to use their benefits on the needs and activities of their choice rather than forcing them into a one-size-fits-all benefits program.

 - Health and wellness